Best Counseling Schools in Connecticut

 Danbury, CT - Public 4-Year - wcsu.edu

-Western Connecticut State University's Master of Science in Counselor Education with a School Counseling concentration is a 60-credit, CACREP-accredited hybrid program.
-It combines online coursework with on-campus clinical labs, preparing students for Initial Educator Certification in Connecticut.
-The program focuses on developing practical skills through role plays and counseling scenarios, meeting licensure requirements.
-Designed for working professionals, it offers flexibility while ensuring graduates are ready to support K-12 students' academic, career, and personal development.
-Admission requires a bachelor's degree and relevant coursework, with no entrance exam specified.
+Western Connecticut State University's Master of Science in Counselor Education with School Counseling concentration provides a dynamic 60-credit CACREP-accredited program.
+Designed for aspiring educators, this hybrid learning experience blends online coursework with intensive on-campus clinical labs.
+Students receive comprehensive preparation for Initial Educator Certification in Connecticut, developing practical skills through interactive counseling scenarios.
+The program's flexible format supports working professionals while ensuring high-quality training.
+Graduates emerge equipped to support K-12 students' holistic development, addressing academic, career, and personal growth challenges with professional expertise.

 - 60-credit program